 What are the risks of providing samples?

-Giving us a urine sample has no risks.When you give us cheek cells, your cheek may feel a little sore.
+Giving us a urine sample has no risks.

 Giving a blood sample may hurt for a moment; rarely, it causes light-headedness, fainting, infection, bruising, hematoma, or bleeding.
 The health professionals who draw your blood are trained to make you feel comfortable and to make this a safe procedure.

 The risks from genetic research are very low.
 Only a code number will be on your samples, not your name.
 A Federal law (the Genetic Information Non-Discrimination Act, or GINA) will help make sure that health insurance companies or employers can’t use what we find out from your genes.